unjs/giget/README.md

   - `provider`: (string) Either `github`, `gitlab` or `bitbucket`.
 The default is `github`.
   - `repo`: (string) Name of repository in format of `{username}/{reponame}`.
   - `ref`: (string) Git ref (branch or commit or tag).
 The default value is `main`.
-  - `subpathpath`: (string) subpath of the repo to clone from.
+  - `subdirpath`: (string) subdir of the repo to clone from.
 The default value is none.

 **Return value:**